How to Get Into USC: Acceptance Rate and Strategies

 - USC does not weigh “demonstrated interest” in the admissions process.
 Therefore, you will not be judged on whether or not you made a campus visit (in non-pandemic times), contacted an admissions officer, etc.

 - Make sure to dedicate sufficient time and effort to the supplemental essays required by USC.
-In the 2021-22 cycle they are as follows:
+In the 2022-23 cycle they were as follows:

 All applicants must respond to one of the prompts below in 250 words.